MMIV-ML/BMED365/Exam/README.md

 - This is followed by **two free-text essay questions**.

-- The eight MCQ questions and the two essay questions are given in both **English**, **Norsk bokmål**, and **Norsk nynorsk**.
+- The eight MCQ questions and the two essay questions are given in both **English** and **Norsk bokmål**.

 - **All aids are allowed** but specify precisely which aids you have had access to and how you used these sources (look-up, search, prompt) in your submitted answers.
 The exam allows the use of AI to understand and explain medical AI.

-- The **topics covered** from the course syllabus (lectures, readings, and assignments) in the MCQ-section and in the two essay-questions are among the following (_no coding is expected_):
+- The **topics covered** from the course syllabus (lectures, readings, and assignments) in the MCQ-section and in the two essay questions are among the following (_no coding is expected_):

   - The equation $y \approx f(\mathbf{X}, \theta)$
   - Image classification, object detection, and image segmentation (semantic segmentation, instance segmentation)
   - Supervised learning, unsupervised learning, semi-supervised learning, self-supervised learning, and reinforcement learning
   - Patient similarity networks (PSNs)
-  - Large language models (LLMs), multimodal foundation models; tokens, embedddings, transformers, and the concept of prompt engineering
+  - Large language models (LLMs), multimodal foundation models; tokens, embeddings, transformers, and the concept of prompt engineering
   - Imaging modalities e.g., MRI, CT, PET, and live cell imaging, imaging mass cytometry (IMC)
   - The role of Python in AI and computational modeling
   - Performance measures of predictive models (e.g., accuracy, precision, recall, F1-score, ROC-AUC, Dice score)